midweste/cloudflare-spf-flattener/README.md

 # No tests yet - Use at your own risk!

-Extension of the wonderful SPF-LIB-FLATTENER by me (https://github.com/midweste/spf-lib-flattener) and SPF-LIB library by mlocati (https://github.com/mlocati/spf-lib)
+Extension of the wonderful?
+SPF-LIB-FLATTENER by me (https://github.com/midweste/spf-lib-flattener) and SPF-LIB library by mlocati (https://github.com/mlocati/spf-lib)

 This PHP library allows you to: